Skip to content

 'Vanished talent and manpower will break up culture sector as it relaunches in September'

-The uncertainty of the events sector and cultural institutions, after 17 months of lockdowns and one-and-a-half-month openings, is not only disastrous for the mood of directors, artists and spectators.
+The uncertainty of the events sector and cultural institutions, after 17 months of lockdowns and one-half-meter openings, is not only disastrous for the mood of executives, artists and spectators.
 According to the Creative Sector Taskforce, much more is being lost.
-In fact, a 'Marshall Plan' is needed to get the cultural and creative sector back on its feet,...
+In fact, a 'Marshall Plan' is needed to help the cultural and creative sector get back on its feet,...

 Dance history in action - Dance On Ensemble performs iconic works, with contemporary responses

-Antonio Scurati wrote novel about Mussolini: 'Of my readers, 99 per cent consider the book anti-fascist.
+Antonio Scurati wrote novel about Mussolini: 'Of my readers, 99 per cent consider the book to be anti-fascist.
 The other 1 per cent were already fascist and recognise themselves in it.'

 'Writing has been my salvation.'
 The troubled life story of Vamba Sherif